What I Use to Make Amigurumi – Tools & Materials

 I love that the Paintbox Cotton Aran allows me to make bigger items (or small items quicker) and that it comes in SO many different colours.
 It’s not quite as soft as the Shine Sport but the projects that this yarn creates are a little firmer which allows them to stand up a little better.
 It does split a little more than the Shine Sport does, but it’s not something that I have a hard time working around.

-Examples of projects I’ve made with Paintbox Cotton Aran!
+Here are some examples of projects I’ve made with Paintbox Cotton Aran:

 I have used other yarns for my amigurumi projects in the past, but these two are the yarns I keep going back to.
 I hope that this post is helpful to some of you and let me know in the comments if you have yarns or tools that you love.